FindArticles FindArticles

 SHARE

-I’ve spent years resisting the siren song of annual phone upgrades.
-Then the iPhone Air arrived, and my steely resolve cracked.
-This thing is dangerously persuasive—part sculpture, part status object, and, improbably, a performance machine that doesn’t read like a compromise.
+For years, I’ve resisted the siren song of annual phone upgrades.
+But the iPhone Air came out, and I weakened.
+This thing is dangerously persuasive — in part sculpture, in part status object and, improbably, a performance machine that doesn’t read like your typical compromise.

 Table of Contents